AlejandroMonteseirin/IONIC-magic-belt-prototype/README.md

 IONIC and OpenCV measurements calculus and the camera management.

-*This project is not open source and all rights to its source code are reserved, including the reproduction, distribution, or creation of derivative works of the project.*
+*This project is not open source and all rights to its source code or resources are reserved, including the reproduction, distribution, or creation of derivative works of the project.*